Where Winds Meet Tier List for the Best Martial Arts

 B |

-Let’s take a look at all of the weapons in this tier:
+Let’s take a look at all of the martial arts in this tier:

 Nameless Sword

-The Nameless Sword is one of the most mobile DPS weapons in Where Winds Meet.
+The Nameless Sword is a melee-ranged martial arts from the Bellstrike-Splendor build path.
+It is one of the most mobile DPS weapons in Where Winds Meet.
 You can move in and out of the range of the enemy during executing combos while wielding this sword.
 It is relatively well-balanced in terms of single-target and AoE, which makes it work in the majority of the game content.

 Thundercry Blade